williambq/AppNoticeSDK-Android/README.md

                 // Called by the SDK when either startImpliedConsentFlow or startExplicitConsentFlow method is called except when the SDK state meets one or more of the following conditions:
                 //   - The Implied Consent dialog has already been displayed ghostery_implied_flow_session_display_max times in the current session.
                 //   - The Implied Consent dialog has already been displayed as required by the ghostery_implied_flow_30day_display_max value (see Ghostery_config.xml for details).
-                //   - The Explicit Consent dialog has already been accepted.
+                //   - The Explicit Consent dialog:
+                //     1) In strict mode, consent has already been given;
+                //     2) In lenient mode, the consent screen only displayed on a change in the app-notice configuration, including on first start.
+It is skipped on all others.
                 @Override
-                public void onNoticeSkipped() {
+                public void onNoticeSkipped(boolean isAccepted, HashMap<Integer, Boolean> trackerHashMap) {
-                    manageTrackers(appNotice.getTrackerPreferences());
+                    manageTrackers(trackerHashMap);
                 }

                 // Called by the SDK when the app-user is finished managing their privacy preferences on the Manage Preferences screen and navigates back your app